 Recently, vendors have also started to offer more advanced predictive analytics and omni-channel support features such as:

 Multi-channel integration (ability to collect, store, and share customer data across communication channels such as voice (phone), email, fax, SMS/text, video, live chat, and social media)

-Intelligent call routing (uses machine learning to connect calls to the correct agents based off previous interaction data)
+Intelligent call routing (uses machine learning to connect calls to the correct agents based on previous interaction data)

-Digital Agents (Machine learning enabled chatbots used to handle more routine or simpler customer requests)
+Digital Agents (Chatbots enabled with machine learning that are used to handle more routine or simpler customer requests)